effzehljmc/tiktok-clone/checklist/recipe_variation.md

-Below is a concise, step-by-step plan for integrating recipe variation storage, a simple “back to original recipe” function, and a minimal variation history into your existing codebase, consistent with your answers:
+Below is a concise, step-by-step plan for integrating recipe variation storage, a simple "back to original recipe" function, and a minimal variation history into your existing codebase, consistent with your answers:

 ---

 ## 1. Database Schema Adjustment

-Create a new model (e.g., “RecipeVariation”) referencing the original video/recipe and user.
+Create a new model (e.g., "RecipeVariation") referencing the original video/recipe and user.
 In prisma/schema.prisma, you could add:

 ```prisma
 model RecipeVariation {